DanielSteele1/JobBoard/README.md

     - Column and Grid views for all results pages
     - Users can move a job between saved, interviewing and offers tabs.
     - Users can export data as CSV, and view thier data in Excel.
+    - user accounts system on the frontend via supabase.

 🛠 Technologies Used (so far)

-    Frontend: React, TypeScript, React-router, Figma, Adzunas API.
+    Frontend: React, TypeScript, React-router, Figma, Adzunas API, Supabase Auth (with google), Supabase.
     Libraries: Zustand, Toastify.js, Mantine UI.

 📌 Status
 This project is a work in progress and will be fully deployed when a working version is completed.

+Worth noting that becuase app is still in testing mode, users cannot currently sign up with google.
+This will be changed soon.

 📫 Contact
 If you're interested in the project, feel free to connect or follow the development: